PostHog/posthog.com/contents/handbook/growth/marketing/index.md

 Marketing at PostHog is a collaborative effort dispersed across three teams:

 - **Content & Docs:** Responsible for content marketing, SEO, and maintaining documentation.
-- **Words & Pictures:** Responsible for product marketing, art work, paid ads, and email marketing.
+- **Words & Pictures:** Responsible for product marketing, artwork, paid ads, events, and email marketing.
 - **Website & Vibes:** Responsible for website design, community, and backend.

 See [Marketing ownership](/handbook/growth/marketing/ownership) for more.